-There are existing salmon passes on most weirs on the River Severn but these are not generally passable for Shad.
-Salmon are strong-swimmers and have evolved the instincts and physical capacity to overcome obstacles, whereas shad don’t like water that is too turbulent.
+There are existing salmon passes on most weirs on the River Severn but these are not generally passable for shad.
+Salmon are strong swimmers and have evolved the instincts and physical capacity to overcome obstacles.
+Shad, on the other hand, don’t like water that is too turbulent.
 They are easily disorientated by complex flows, and it is believed that the bubbles in agitated water prevents them seeing each other and so reduces their motivation to swim further.

-It is really important for Shad to navigate to the upper reaches of the River Severn.
+It is really important for shad to navigate to the upper reaches of the River Severn.
 These areas provide the right habitats for their spawning.
-Shad prefer to spawn on gravel beds where the water is ideally at around 1m to 1.5metres in depth and you are likely to see gentle riffles on the surface of the river.
+Shad prefer to spawn on gravel beds where the water is ideally at around 1 to 1.5 metres in depth and you are likely to see gentle riffles on the surface of the river.
 Only by restoring access to suitable spawning grounds, which have the conditions that shad are naturally adapted for, can we hope to achieve a healthy population of shad on the Severn.

 Additionally, being physically constrained to the lower reaches of the River Severn, currently forces two separate species– both allis shad and twaite shad – into unnaturally close proximity.
 Allowing them to reach their natural spawning grounds, may allow these 2 species to exploit their own niches better and reduce the current high levels of hybridisation that appear on the River Severn.